 - Q: How does a season's scheduling work?

 A: Scheduling of the games, locations, and times are done approximately 4-6 weeks prior to the season beginning and is done by coaches and league commissioner.
-Those games are then entered into the www.ohsla.net web site, where Don Huber assigns North Zone games and Brian Platz and Craig Poole assign South Zone games.
-Tom Johnson assigns High Desert (Bend/Burns area) games.
-We try to schedule the entire season ahead of time, but if it gets a little hectic, often the first half of the season will be assigned and then later the second half of the season.
-Officials can login and Accept and/or Decline games, view their schedule and submit for payment from the web site.
-To do a good porion of this, you must get a username and password and LOGIN first.
+Those games are then entered into the www.ohsla.net web site, where Don Huber assigns North Zone games (Portland, Hood River and Hermiston), Craig Poole assigns South Zone games (Wilsonville to Roseburg) and Tom Johnson assigns High Desert (Bend, Redmond, Burns) games.
+Often the first one-third of the season will be assigned and then later second one-third and then remaining one-third ofthe season.
+Officials login to OHSLA.net to Accept and/or Decline games, view their schedule and submit for payment from the web site.
+Your will have (or should have) a login 4-8 weeks prior to the season.

 - Q: Do I have to join anything before officiating?

 A: Yes.
 You are required to be a member of US Lacrosse.
 Their annual dues cover for the benefits that are offered, including insurance and much more.
 Click here for a US Lacrosse Membership Information.
-If you are interested in joining US Lacrosse, speak with Fred Zensen (contact info at bottom of this page).
+If you are interested in joining US Lacrosse, please contact Tim Rossi, President of the Oregon Chapter of US Lacrosse.

 - Q: Where can I obtain a Men's Lacrosse Rule Book?

-A: Attend the annual clinic and you will receive that years rule book.
-You can also purchase additional ones from "The Officials Corner" (800)333-5299 or from the Oregon league.
+A: New officials receive the current year rule book as part of their training.
+You can also purchase additional ones from "The Officials Corner" (800)333-5299 or from the US Lacrosse or from NFHS.org web site.

 NOTE: High School Lacrosse works from the National Federation Rule Book (NFHS) and College Lacrosse works from the NCAA Mens Lacrosse rule book (NCAA).
 The rules are similar, but not always the same between the two.
 The NCAA rule book is normally offered online in a PDF version for free; it is now on a 2 year cycle.
 See Officials Main Page for Link to current year's rule book.